nori-parelius/Sentinel2Intro2025/README.md

 Please, try to get this conda environment ready before the class.

-### 1. First of all you need [Anaconda](https://www.anaconda.com/download)
+### 1. First of all you need [Anaconda](https://www.anaconda.com/download/success)

+Download the full Anaconda on the left (under Distribution Installers), or if you know what you are doing and are comfortable using a command line interface, go for Miniconda.

 Anaconda is the easiest way to get coding with Python, so go ahead and install if you don't have it yet.
 Installing Anaconda should provide all you need, including the jupyter notebooks.

 ### 2. Create a new environment with the right packages

 Most projects will require you to install a bunch of Python packages.
 It can get messy fast, because many